hetu-script/hetu-script/docs/docs/docs/en-US/syntax/error/readme.md

 ## Error handling

 The script doesn't support 'try...catch' functionality.
 It's not recommended to try to handle error within the script.
-You should do this in the side of your Dart code.